Dre Campbell Farm

 Covering trees and shrubs with netting is an easy way to block these pests.

 Buy netting specifically meant for gardening use.
-Netting with holes half an inch or less works well for keeping cicadas out.
+Those with holes half an inch or less work well for keeping cicadas out.

 Also, check the netting regularly to ensure it is free of holes or tears.
 Repair any damage to the netting immediately so cicadas do not have an opportunity to access the plants.